LingyeWOO/unit3/journal.md

 ====
 Today I finished the games on coding.com, honestly speaking i did not quite understand the last one, so i researched and finished it.

+Mon, Mar.
+9th
+===
+1. modality
+  - non - modal
+  - application - modal
+  - window - modal
+(this property is under Widget)

+2. We had to restart everything and that is extrememly complicated. sicne there shoudl only be one main window and the rest dialogue boxes.